Astha-950/Health-Mate/README.md

-# Health Mate : Women's Health Clustering & Personalized Recommendations
+# Health Mate

 ## 📌 Overview
 **Health Mate** is an AI-powered health companion designed to support women in managing PCOS (Polycystic Ovary Syndrome) by providing personalized health recommendations.
-Submitted under the **Infosys Springboard iAccelerate Women’s Hackathon 2025**.

 The application leverages **machine learning** to analyze women's health data and provide **personalized health recommendations**.It clusters users based on key health parameters like **weight gain, hair loss, acne, period regularity, and exercise, etc** to generate insights for managing conditions like **PCOS (Polycystic Ovary Syndrome)**.